Our school ELSA are Mrs Martin and Mrs Lythgoe.

 We are lucky enough to have two qualified Emotional Literacy Support Assistants at Heswall Primary.
-They have been trained by Educational Psychologists to plan and deliver programmes of support to pupils who are experiencing temporary or longer term additional emotional needs.
+They have been trained by Educational Psychologists to plan and deliver programmes of support to pupils who are experiencing temporary or longer-term additional emotional needs.
 The majority of ELSA work is delivered on an individual basis, but sometimes small group work is more appropriate, especially in the areas of social and friendship skills.
-Sessions are fun, we use a range of activities such as: games, role-play with puppets or arts and craft.
+Sessions are fun, we use a range of activities such as games, role-play with puppets or arts and crafts.

 In ELSA we aim to provide support for a wide range of emotional needs:

 - Anger management

 How does ELSA work?

 Children are usually referred for ELSA support by their class teacher, SENCO or Senior Leaders.
 With the programme aims in mind, we then plan support sessions to facilitate the pupil in developing new skills and coping strategies that allow them to manage social and emotional demands more effectively.

 Each session lasts approximately 30 minutes once a week.

 We aim to establish a warm, respectful relationship with a pupil and to provide a reflective space where they are able to share their thoughts and feelings.

 Change cannot necessarily be achieved rapidly and is dependent upon the context and complexity of the presenting issues.
 For children with complex or long-term needs, support will be designed to target specific aspects of a child.
 The Educational Psychologist that works with our school would be able to offer advice on the suitability or nature of ELSA involvement in a complex case.